bahlo/ing-ynab/README.md

   stdin_open: true
 ```
 After starting the stack with `docker-compose up -d`, run
-`docker-compose attach $container` to attach to the container.
+`docker attach $container_id` to attach to the container.
+Note that the prompt
+for the pin might be hidden, so you have to enter the FinTS PIN directly.

 ## Configuration